profile

 For people who want to grow more food with less work. 🌱 This is my weekly newsletter loved by 38,000+ subscribers—here's what one of them had to say: "These are not the regular run-of-the-mill garden-based emails.
 You actually touch on more unusual tidbits that encourage me to keep growing and learning."

-my favorite ground covers that stay green all year-round
+my favorite walkable ground covers

 For people who want to grow more food with less work. 🌱 This is my weekly newsletter loved by 38,000+ subscribers—here's what one of them had to say: "These are not the regular run-of-the-mill garden-based emails.
 You actually touch on more unusual tidbits that encourage me to keep growing and learning."